SpyrosRoum/rwm/README.md

 # DO NOT USE THIS YET
-This is not a viable window manager yet, it's extremely early in it's development.
+This is not a viable window manager yet, it's extremely early in its development.